GrzybowskiPiotr/personal-ai-assistant/README.md

    ```bash
    cd personal-ai-assistant
    ```
-3. Create .env file and provied your API peys
+3. Create .env file and provied your API keys

 ## Deployment on Render.com